Súper

-Manuel Herrera López (born 21 November 1991), known as Súper, is a Spanish professional footballer who plays as a defender for Singapore Premier League club Lion City Sailors.
+Manuel Herrera López (born 21 November 1991), also known as Súper, is a Spanish professional footballer who plays as a centre-back.

 He started his career in the youth and reserve teams of Real Betis and later played for clubs in the Segunda División B. He then played for Filipino club Ceres–Negros where he won three consecutive league titles.

 Club career

 Born in Seville, Andalusia, Súper graduated from the youth academy of Real Betis, and reached the reserves midway through the 2010–11 season.
 He made his debut in Segunda División B on 2 January 2011, coming on as a second-half substitute in a 2–2 home draw against Lucena CF.

+Real Betis B

 On 9 March 2012, Súper was called to the first team by manager Pepe Mel for a La Liga match against Real Madrid, but he remained on the bench in the 2–3 home loss the following day.
 After leaving the Estadio Benito Villamarín he continued to compete in the third level, representing in quick succession Elche CF Ilicitano, FC Cartagena, CD San Roque de Lepe and CF Villanovense.